conradbeach/dotfiles/mac_setup_manual_steps_sp.md

 - [ ] Run :checkhealth.

 ## Security
 - [ ] Generate a new GPG key.
-(Using GitKraken is the easiest.
-And it handles things like updating your Git profile so GPG signing will work outside of GitKraken.)
+(Follow the GitHub docs: https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key)
 - [ ] Add the new GPG key to your GitHub account.
-(Use GitKraken to copy it.)

 ## Startup Items
 Set these applications to launch on login.
 (You have to do it through each application individually since you can't access the users and accounts preference pane.)